mblwhoi/drupal_faceted_search/README.txt

 - Author Facet: This module adds a facet that allows users to refine the current query based on content author.

+- Date Authored Facet: This module allows users to refine the current query based on content creation date.

 Hopefully, many more facets will be developed.
 The API is meant to make it easy to implement new facets.